PHP

 - Low Barrier to Entry: Easy deployment on virtually any web host

-- Performance: Modern PHP rivals or exceeds many alternatives in benchmarks
+- Performance: Modern PHP has significantly improved performance, reportedly rivaling many alternatives in web-serving benchmarks

 PHP may never be the trendiest language, but its combination of ubiquity, continuous improvement, and practical focus ensures it will remain a cornerstone of web development for years to come.